-The site is mostly surrounded by large, vacant timberland parcels.
-The nearest residence is approximately 1⁄4 mile to the northwest in an otherwise sparsely populated area.
+Existing development in the vicinity of the site consists mostly of single-family residences on large (5+ acre) lots.
+The nearest residence is approximately 1⁄4 mile distant from the site.
 Staff has not identified any environmental justice or redevelopment issues that would result from the approval of this application.